DIUx-xView/xView2-deploy/README.md

 # System setup
 xView2 inference requires a tremendous amount of computing power.
-Currently CPU inference is wildly impractical.
-To that end, unless you have a dedicated workstation with ample GPU power such as a Nvidia DGX station, we recommend a cloud based solution such as AWS or Google Cloud Compute utilizing a GPU optimized instance.
+Currently, CPU inference is wildly impractical.
+To that end, unless you have a dedicated workstation with ample GPU power such as an Nvidia DGX station, we recommend a cloud based solution such as AWS or Google Cloud Compute utilizing a GPU optimized instance.
 Prices vary on instance type and area to be inferred.
 Example instances:
 1. AWS EC2